 High in fiber but low in sugar, blueberries contain vitamins C and K. Continuously ranked as a highly nutritious food, regular consumption of blueberries has also recently been shown to help fight against Alzheimer’s disease.
 Another super nutritious food, hemp seeds are considered a “perfect protein” because they contain 20 amino acids, including the 9 essential amino acids that our bodies don’t produce on their own.
 Double the protein with some heart-healthy cashews, and add some spinach for vitamins K and A, and you’ve got a balanced, hydrating snack for any time of day.

 Blueberries are one of the healthiest berries you can eat.
-Not only do these low sugar berries help ward off UTI infections, they have more antioxidants per serving than almost any other fruit.
-Studies have even found that they may help block the growth of tumor cells.
-Combining them with bananas, squash and oats makes a powerhouse smoothie that will keep you full for hours, especially because pea protein is involved.
-Easily digestible and naturally fat free, pea protein is a great alternative for people with sensitive stomachs or who have issues with dairy products.
+Not only do these low sugar berries have more antioxidants per serving than almost any other fruit, studies have found that they may help block the growth of tumor cells.
+Combining them with bananas and oats makes a powerhouse smoothie that will keep you full and full of energy for hours, and patty pan squash (a small, saucer-shaped summer squash) provides ample amounts of vitamin C, folate and B-6.
+Easily digestible and naturally fat free, pea protein is a great addition to any smoothie because it’s usually quite easy to digest, even for people with sensitive stomachs.

 Coming in at only 20 calories, a small yellow squash has virtually no fat, but a lot of fiber and good, complex carbohydrates.
 It’s also quite a sweet vegetable, and blends seamlessly with the tartness of apple and and blueberries.
 Acai berry powder contains a good percentage of antioxidants and fiber per serving, and walnuts have a nice dose of vitamin E, which is great for glowing skin.